 (b) The board may:

-(1) contract for technical or professional services according to section 15.061;
+(1) hire or contract for technical or professional services according to section 15.061;

 (2) pay expenses necessary to carry out its duties;